-Enhancing The Mission Campaign
+Enhancing the Mission

 A primary objective of the Enhancing The Mission Campaign is to increase Harding's scholarship and endowment funds and to complete priority capital renovation and new construction projects as outlined in the case statement.
 Listed below are numerous general endowment opportunities available.
 These and many other funds may be named for your family, business or corporation.
 They may also be named in your honor as the donor or in honor or memory of a loved one.
 Such arrangements are completed through formal agreement between you and the University Advancement Office.